 Nor he who binds sheaves, his arms.

 a.
-Let all those who hate Zion be put to shame: The Psalmist prayed that not only would Israel be delivered from their enemies, but that God would also apply His righteousness to Israel’s enemies.
+Let all those who hate Zion be put to shame: The psalmist prayed that not only would the Israelites be delivered from their enemies, but that God would also apply His righteousness to their enemies.
 They should be shamed and turned back.

 i.
 Some take offence at the prayer the psalmist made against the enemies of Israel, yet there is really no basis for such offence.
 “It is striking in this case at least how mild these imprecations are.
 The psalmist is not asking that those who have harmed Israel be sent to hell, or even that they experience the same sufferings they have inflicted on others.
 He asks only that they and their designs might not prosper.”
 (Boice)

 ii.
 “At the heart of high and holy patriotism there must ever burn a divine anger with all that is opposed to the purpose and plan of God.
 To hate Zion is to hate God.
 To tolerate those who do so, is to be confederate with their wickedness.”
 (Morgan)

 iii.
 This is “…a proper wish, and contains within it no trace of personal ill-will.
 We desire their welfare as men, their downfall as traitors.
 Let their conspiracies be confounded, their policies be turned back.
 How can we wish prosperity to those who would destroy that which is dearest to our hearts?”
 (Spurgeon)

 b.
-Let them be as the grass: Grass that grows in the rainy season (especially on the housetops of the ancient east) quickly withers as the weather becomes warm and dry.
-He prayed that the present green season of Israel’s enemies would be short lived.
+Let them be as the grass: Grass that grows in the rainy season (especially on the housetops of the ancient Middle East) quickly withers as the weather becomes warm and dry.
+He prayed that the present green season of Israel’s enemies would be short-lived.

 i.
 “The graphic image of the grass on flat housetops of clay, which springs quickly because it has no depth of earth, and withers as it springs, vividly describes the short-lived success and rapid extinction of plots against Zion and of the plotters.”
 (Maclaren)